App subscriptions overview

 Cancelling subscriptionsAnchor link to section titled "Cancelling subscriptions"

 When a merchant uninstalls your app, their app subscription is automatically canceled.
-The billing account freezes, and the subscription is frozen.
 Learn more about available subscription charge details.

 Get startedAnchor link to section titled "Get started"